mantik-ai/core/doc/Bridges.md

 ## Startup

-Bridges should look for their Mantikfile in the volume `/data/Mantikfile`.
+Bridges should look for their HantikHeader in the volume `/data/MantikHeader`.

 Mantik Items may have a payload (usually zipped) which will be unpacked into a directory `/data/payload` before startup.